|1st Place||Hauraki District Council, NZ|

 What was your favourite task in the Final, and why?

 What was it like presenting live during the Live Task and being part of the national conference?

-How do you think what you learnt from the live task will be used back at Council?
+How do you think what you learnt from the Live Task will be used back at your council?

 On a personal note, how do you think being part of the winning team in the Australasian Final will help your career?

 I am relatively new to council, so participating in (and winning) the Challenge has been a great way to learn a lot more about different aspects of council.
 I think having ‘Australasian Management Challenge Winners – Team Leader’ might also look good on the CV when the time comes.